Sarah-C/RIF6_Projector_RemoteControl/README.md

 # RIF6 - Projector: remote control commands.
-This is the mini Rif-6 projectors remote control commands.
+This is the mini Rif-6 projector's remote control commands.

 Grabbed using an M5Stack-Core2 with the IR Unit, and IRremoteESP8266.